msmutny/pdf2png/README.md

   - handle errors
     - status codes
     - err messages
-  - logging
-  - fix versions in requirements.txt
-  - add streaming endpoint
-    - progress bar (extra attribute in response json)
-  - crop PNG to 1200x1600 px
   - add missing type hints
   - add filenames to output and database
   - !!!!
 Flask instead of FastAPI !!!
+  - add streaming endpoint (nice to have, not quite sure how to implement using pdf2image)
+    - progress bar (extra attribute in response json)
+  - Postgres instead of sqlite (nice to have, but not necessary)